Jocelyn-McKnight/oldenglishbook/content/Week 3/Peterborough Chronicle Glossary.md

 # Glossary for the Peterborough Chronicle

-This glossary is partially adapted from Jonathan Evans’ Introduction to Old English (2021) and partially developed specifically for this course using a combination of dictionaries and AI tools.
+This glossary is meant to be used with the four specific exerts assigned for this course (found here: [[The Peterborough Chronicle]]).
+It was partially adapted from Jonathan Evans’ Introduction to Old English (2021) and partially developed specifically for this course using a combination of dictionaries and AI tools.
 If you notice any missing terms or errors in the entries, please contact me at jocelyn.mcknight@uleth.ca.

 ## Navigation
 [[#A|A]] [[#Æ|Æ]] [[#B|B]] [[#C|C]] [[#D|D]] [[#E|E]] [[#F|F]] [[#G|G]] [[#H|H]] [[#I|I]] [[#L|L]] [[#M|M]] [[#N|N]] [[#O|O]] [[#P|P]] [[#R|R]] [[#S|S]] [[#T|T]] [[#ÞÐ|Þ/Ð]] [[#U|U]] [[#W|W]] [[#Y|Y]]